Robert B. Cunningham, Executive Director

 Bob has also been a teacher, evaluator, and administrator in several public school districts.
 He holds a B.S. in education from Indiana University of Pennsylvania and two master’s degrees from Teachers College, Columbia University, where he also served as an instructor in the Learning Disabilities Program and the Department of Curriculum and Teaching.

-Anne M. Glass, Associate Head of School
+Anne M. Glass, Head of School

 Throughout her career, Anne Glass has been an ardent supporter of single-sex education for young women and a strong advocate for students with learning differences.